Refs/walk/readme.md

 # Upcoming features

 - ```Walk.print(object)```: Prints a nested represented of the object.
-- Multiple parents support for graphs.
+- Multiple parents support for graphs
+- Abstracting of node relationshihp properties into more flexible objects
+- Specific support for directed/acyclic graphs and non-directed graphs.
 - Search functionality for parent and sibling nodes.
 - Removing the isRoot property, since this can be signaled via the absence of a parent.